demboc/basic_bioinfo/README.md

 ## Sequence Alignments using MAFFT and MUSCLE CLIs and Phylogenetic Tree construction with FastTree

 Overview:
-input sequences > MAFFT/MUSCLE > FastTree > your chosen tree viewer > pdf figure
+input sequences > MAFFT/MUSCLE > output file of your aligned sequence in .afa or .fasta extension

 Reminder: Make sure you have your sequences saved into one input file in fasta format and named input_file.fasta